emissary-ingress/emissary/docs/topics/install/help/host-retrieval.md

 # Edgectl Install: Installer Failed to Retrieve Host Resource

-After creating a new Host resource using `kubectl apply` the installer was unable to retrieve the Host resource from your cluster.
+After creating a new Host resource using `kubectl apply` the installer was unable to retrieve the Host resource from your Kubernetes cluster.
 This is unexpected.

 ## What's next?